Gloria Bell: Plot

 Gloria's mentally unstable neighbor leaves his marijuana on her doorstep one night, and, impulsively, she smokes it and goes dancing.
 The next day, she drives Anne to the airport for her trip to Sweden, tearfully accepting her daughter is grown up.
 Soon after, Gloria is told by a doctor that she will have to take prescription eyedrops for the rest of her life for her failing eyesight.

 Gloria finally returns Arnold's calls and they arrange a trip to Las Vegas.
 As they are settling into their room, he again receives a call from his daughters, who inform him that his ex-wife injured herself walking through a sliding glass door.
-Despite his daughters’ protests, Arnold refuses to cancel the trip, and he and Gloria have sex that night.
+Despite his daughters' protests, Arnold refuses to cancel the trip, and he and Gloria have sex that night.

 During a romantic dinner together, Gloria suggests that they take a trip to Spain.
-Arnold agrees; when Arnold’s phone continues to ring, Gloria drops it in his soup.
-He excuses himself, saying he'll be back immediately.
-After some time passes, Gloria realizes that Arnold has deserted her.
-To drown her sorrows, she dazedly drinks and parties with random people, hooking up with an anonymous man and experiencing a hallucinatory trip.
+Arnold agrees; when Arnold's phone continues to ring, Gloria drops it in his soup.
+He excuses himself, saying he'll be right back.
+After some time passes, Gloria realizes that Arnold has deserted her and discovers he has checked out of their hotel room, leaving her without her luggage or a place to stay.

+To drown her sorrows, Gloria dazedly drinks and gambles with random people, hooking up with their friend and experiencing a hallucinatory trip.
 She wakes up on a pool chair missing a shoe and calls her mother to take her home.

 Arnold tries calling Gloria multiple times and she unplugs her phone in response.
-Still stuck with the paintball guns, she resolves to throw them away, but goes back to retrieve them at the last minute.
+Coming across the paintball guns in her car trunk, she resolves to throw them away, but goes back to retrieve them at the last minute.
 Driving to Arnold's house, she silently shoots his house and him in anger.
 His ex-wife and daughters rush outside yelling obscenities, but Gloria remains unfazed and drives away, laughing with "Total Eclipse of the Heart" playing on her stereo.

 At the wedding reception for the daughter of her friend Vicky, Gloria is asked to dance as the song "Gloria" starts to play, but she politely declines.
 Vicky coaxes her out, and Gloria changes her mind, gets on the dance floor and begins to lose herself in the music.